cryptomator/cryptomator/README.md

 Open Cloud Encryptor
 ====================

 Multiplatform transparent client-side encryption of your files in the cloud.
+You need Java 8 in order to run the application.
+Get the runtime environment here: http://www.oracle.com/technetwork/java/javase/downloads/index.html

 ## Features
 - Totally transparent: Just work on the encrypted volume, as if it was an USB drive